• Skip to primary navigation

 scoop of thick yogurt dill sauce on wooden spoon

-(1) Sauce with no water added
+(1) dip with no water added

 spoonful of yogurt dill sauce that has been slightly thinned with water

-(2) Sauce with 1 tablespoon of water added
+(2) with 1 tablespoon of water added

 spoonful of thinnest yogurt dill sauce

-(3) Sauce with 2 tablespoons of water added
+(3) with 2 tablespoons of water added

-• And, use only a small garlic clove, because the flavor of raw garlic can become quite strong (unless you really like garlic!)
-Also, make sure to mince the garlic finely so as not to get a big chunk of raw garlic in your mouth.
+• Also, make sure to mince the garlic finely so as not to get a big chunk of raw garlic in your mouth.
 A garlic press is useful here if you have one.

 Recipe FAQs

-Can I use regular yogurt?
+Can I use regular yogurt instead of Greek yogurt?

-I think Greek yogurt works best, but I've also made this sauce with regular yogurt before and it's still delicious.
+I think Greek yogurt works best, but I've also made this dip with regular yogurt before and it's still delicious.
 It will be thinner and maybe even a little bit tangier in flavor.
-The texture is similar to the third picture of the thinned out sauce above.

 Can I use dried dill?

 Fresh dill is preferred, since the dill flavor is so front-and-center.
-But, if all you have is dried and you want to make the sauce, substitute the fresh dill with 1 tablespoon of dried dill.
-And, I highly recommend letting the sauce sit the fridge for at least an hour or two to allow the dried dill to start to reconstitute in the yogurt, and for the flavor to begin to incorporate throughout the sauce.
+But, if all you have is dried and you want to make the dip, substitute the fresh dill with 1 tablespoon of dried dill.
+And, I highly recommend letting the dip sit the fridge for at least an hour or two to allow the dried dill to start to reconstitute in the yogurt, and for the flavor to begin to incorporate throughout the sauce.

 To make the sauce ahead of time, just tightly cover it and store it in the fridge.
 It will keep for 3 - 4 days.
 But, for the freshest flavor, I like to eat it within 1 - 2 days.
 Freezing isn't recommended, but I doubt you will have any leftovers!